Skip to content

 Bottom line

-In South Dakota, child support is handled through the South Dakota Department of Social Services, Division of Child Support.
-DCS can help locate a parent, establish parentage, set up a child support order, collect payments, enforce an order, and help start a request to change an order.
+In South Dakota, child support is handled through the South Dakota Department of Social Services, Division of Child Support, often called DCS.
+DCS can help locate a parent, establish parentage, set up child and medical support, collect payments, enforce an order, and help start a request to change an order.
 The court decides the final order.

 If you need help today

 If you are in immediate danger, call 911.
 If the other parent is threatening you, stalking you, or using child support papers to scare you, do not handle it alone.
-You can ask DCS about safety concerns on your case, contact protection order forms, or contact a local domestic violence program through the statewide network.
+Ask DCS about safety concerns on your case, contact a local advocate, or review South Dakota court protection order information before sharing an address or safe contact information.

 Where to start